 3 Tips for Moisturizing Low Porosity Hair

 Do you have low porosity hair?
 Low porosity hair is a type of hair that is resistant to moisture, including water.
-Having this type of hair can be challenging to manage and maintain if you are not using the proper products and properly caring for your hair.
+Having this type of hair can be challenging to manage and maintain if you are not using the proper products and care for your hair.

 1. Create A Pre-Treatment Routine

 A pre-treatment routine will become your best friend.
 Your low porosity hair needs love, patience, and a lot of oils.
-You can use one oil or a mixture of oils.
-Vitamin E, aloe vera, and avocado oil helps improve the softness of your hair and reduces frizz.
+You can use one or a mixture of oils.
+Vitamin E, aloe vera, and avocado oil helps improve the softness of your hair while reducing frizz.
 A pre-treatment is needed before you wash your hair.

 2. Deep Conditioning Is Essential

 When you have low porosity hair, a little bit of heat goes a long way.
 For the best results, leave the conditioner in your hair for at least 30 minutes.
 30 minutes with a little heat from a hooded dryer, steamer or thermal cap makes your hair smoother.
-If you don't own any of these items, put a shower cap on your head and cover it with a hat to use your body heat to get the job done.
+If you don't own any of these items, put a shower cap on your head and cover it with a hat to use your body heat.
 Every time you wash your hair, follow up with a deep conditioner.

 3. Invest In a Sleeping Cap